dpuentex/mp2-ecommerce/README.md

 - optional navbar items

 # Changelog / Completed
+-
+- formatting on add remove buttons on product cards
-- added add remove buttons on product page to add and remove items from cart
+- added add remove buttons on product cards to add and remove items from cart
 - added in stock / out of stock on product cards
 - added the most incredible seeder
 - added dynamic category list dropdown from browse depending on store